genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 ### Example

 Here, you can fill example data.
-At least target is required to enable example data.

-Fill for target and query the absolute local path of the file.
-This path will not be shown to the client.
+Path of example data will not be shown to the client.
 Only the file name will be shown.

-If at least target is filled, a button "Load example" will be shown in the run form.
+When example data is set for on kind of job, a button "Load example" will be shown in the associated tab of the run form.
 Click on it will load example data in the form.

+#### for new align job

+At least `target` is required to enable example data.

+Fill for `target` and `query` the absolute local path of the file.
+If at least `target` is filled, a button "Load example" will be shown in the tab *New alignement* of the run form.

+#### for new align job

+Fill `batch` with the absolute local path of the file to enable example data.
+When `batch` is filled, a button "Load example" will be shown in the tab *Batch alignements* of the run form.

 ### Analytics